Type conversion (also known as coercion or casting) is an operation that allows us to transform a value from one data type to another.

 (dataType)object

-- dataType: is the target data type
+- dataType: is the destination data type

 For example, if we have a variable of type float

-, we need to perform an explicit conversion:
+type, we need to perform an explicit conversion:

 float decimalNumber = 3.14f;